MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MAP_MNXREF**

 * The original equation was converted into an equation which reactants are all mapped to MNXref
-* In addition, the mapped equation corresponds to an known equation into the MNXref repository
+* In addition, the mapped equation corresponds to a known equation into the MNXref repository

 **REAC_MAP_UNKNOWN**

-* The original equation was converted into an equation which contains one or several reactant not found in MNXref.
+* The original equation was converted into an equation which contains one or several reactants not found in MNXref.

 **REAC_EMPTY_MNXREF**